 Each FAPT may also include a private provider representative appointed by the CPMT.
-Private providers will be appointed to two-year terms, and the agency would be eligible for reappointment for one consecutive term.
+Private providers will be reappointed annually.
 Appointment and re-appointment will be based on local CSA Office review of applications and CPMT endorsement of provider membership on FAPT.
-Re-appointments may also take into consideration agency attendance and value-added participation in FAPT for the existing term.
+Annual re-appointments may also take into consideration agency attendance and value-added participation in FAPT for the existing term.